-Other merger control chapters in this review provide detailed information on individual filing requirements for their specific jurisdictions.
-This chapter will not duplicate the expert advice of each local counsel, but provides an overview for considering filing assessments in the Asia-Pacific region.
+Other merger control chapters in this Review provide detailed information on individual filing requirements for their specific jurisdictions.
+This chapter will not duplicate that expert advice, but does provide a high-level overview to assess filings in the Asia-Pacific region.
 From an overarching perspective, determination of filings in mandatory jurisdictions involves the fulfilment of two fundamental questions: does the proposed transaction qualify as a concentration, merger or other reportable acquisition of shares or control under the local laws; and if so, are the local thresholds - properly applied - met in the current case?